Test your slang IQ and unlock a free bonus ebook

 Want to challenge yourself?
 You can still try again and see how far you can go.

-#2.
-If someone says I’M DEAD, they mean:
+#4.
+When someone says BASED, they usually mean:

 #5.
 If a post gets RATIOED on Twitter/X, it means: